renovatio4ever/project-3/README.md

 ![Main Dashboard](https://imagizer.imageshack.com/img922/7120/GDi3lc.jpg)

+- Users can choose from a selection of data templates
+- note: data templates are very easy to create requiring either a manual or automated copy and paste with rename, selection of web parts, and API redirects/configuration.
+- Persisting modular deploy was key for the success of this project.
 - Scalable landing page displaying available dashboards
 - Future: Users will be able to define custom dashboards with available cards (or applications).